amygorgon/didtyronzil/docs/CRUD-operations/did-update.md

     > All private keys MUST be in control of the user.

-6. Submit the *DidUpdate* tyronZIL transaction with its transition parameters (agent, newDocument, docHash, signature and newUpdateKey).
+6. Submit the *DidUpdate* tyronzil transaction with its transition parameters (agent, newDocument, docHash, signature and newUpdateKey).
 The contract owner MUST call this transition for it to be successful.

 ## On the DID smart contract's side